Stability of Aggregation Graph Neural Networks: Stability of Aggregation GNNs

 If $f_i (\lambda)\in\ccalH_1 \subset \ccalA_{L_0}\cap\ccalA_{L1}$ and $p_m(\lambda)\in\ccalA_{L_0}\cap\ccalA_{L1}$ for $m=0,\ldots, a$, it follows that

 \end{theorem} \begin{proof} See Section~\ref{sec_proof_theorem_uppboundDHgnn} \end{proof}

 Theorem~\ref{theorem:uppboundDHgnn} highlights that the composition between the aggregation operator and the filters in the first layer of the CNN is bounded.
 Additionally, the bound obtained requires the filters to be Lipschitz and integral Lipschitz.
-Such restriction is imposed not only on the polynomial representation of the filters, indicated by $f_i (\lambda)$, but also on its cyclic shifted versions, indicated by $p_m (\lambda)$.
-From this upper bound a stability result is derived in the following corollary.
+Such restriction is imposed not only on the polynomial representation of the filters, indicated by $f_i (\lambda)$, but also on its cyclic shifted versions, indicated by $p_m (\lambda)$. \black{Based on this upper bound and Definition~\ref{def:stabilityoperatorsagggnn}, a stability result can be derived in the following corollary.}

 \begin{corollary} Let $\bbS$ be the shift operator associated to the graph of an Agg-GNN and let $\tilde{\bbS}$ be its perturbed version in the sense of the perturbation model specified in~\eqref{eqn_defperturbgnns} and~\eqref{eq:pertmodaggnn}.
 Let $f_i (\lambda)$ and $p_m (\lambda)$ be given by~\eqref{eq_fi_basic} and~\eqref{eq_pm_function}, respectively.
 Then, if $f_i (\lambda)\in\ccalH_1 \subset \ccalA_{L_0}\cap\ccalA_{L1}$ and $p_m (\lambda)\in\ccalA_{L_0}\cap\ccalA_{L1}$ for $m=0,\ldots, a$, the operator $\Phi \left(\bbS, \ccalH_1 \right) \{ \cdot \}$ is stable in the sense of Definition~\ref{def:stabilityoperatorsagggnn} with